elnarosejoy/Personal-Portfolio-Website/README.md

-# OIBSIP web development and designing_taskno2
-🔹 Personal Portfolio Website
+# 🔹 Personal Portfolio Website

 Created a dynamic and visually appealing portfolio to showcase my skills, projects, and contact details.
 Implemented modern UI techniques like split-screen design, animations, and responsive layout.